bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 The only thing that remains to be formalised is the **relation between the observed patterns and the other "objects"**.
 That's the actual puzzle.
-What we know from the puzzle description that each of the observable patterns matches the permuted segments of some digit.
+What we know from the puzzle description is that each of the observable patterns matches the permuted segments of some digit.
 Therefore, there must be a "decoding function"
 $$\mathit{Idx2dig}: \mathit{Index} \to \mathit{Digit}$$
 which maps each observed pattern -- more precisely its index $i$ -- in such a way to a digit $d$ that the permuted segments of $d$ correspond to the observed pattern.